My Photography Image Size Guide for Social Media, Website, and Print Marketing Use

 First Things First: Download The Images

-The first thing I recommend doing is downloading all the web resolution files and storing them in a folder on your hard drive, and have that folder back up to the cloud.
 This way, if your computer crashes and you lose your hard drive, you still have access to your imagery since they’re stored off site.
+I use Google Photos Storage for this.

 The image to the right, is Pixieset’s Downloadable sizes image settings.
 I offer my clients two size options when downloading their images: